BroadbandForum/usp/specification/security/index.md

 The permissions of a Role for the specified `Target` entries are described by `ParameterPermissions`, `ObjectPermissions`, `InstantiatedObjectPermissions`, and `CommandEventPermissions` parameters.
 Each of these is expressed as a string of 4 characters where each character represents a permission ("`r`" for Read, "`w`" for Write, "`x`" for Execute", and "`n`" for Notify).
 The string is always in the same `Order` value (`rwxn`) and the lack of a permission is signified by a "`-`" character (e.g., `r--n`).
 How these permissions are applied to parameters, objects, and various Messages is described in the data model description of these parameters.

 An Agent that wants to allow Controllers to define and modify Roles will implement the `ControllerTrust.Role.{i}.` object with all of the parameters listed in the data model.
 In order for a Controller to define or modify Role entries, it will need to be assigned a Role that gives it the necessary permission.
-Care should be taken to avoid defining this Role’s permissions such that an Agent with this Role can modify the Role such that it can no longer make future modifications to the `ControllerTrust.Role.{i}.` object.
+Care should be taken to avoid defining this Role’s permissions such that an Controller with this Role can modify the Role such that it can no longer make future modifications to the `ControllerTrust.Role.{i}.` object.

 A simple Agent that only wants to inform Controllers of pre-defined Roles (with no ability to modify or define additional Roles) can implement the `ControllerTrust` object with read-only data model definition for all entries and parameters.
 A simple Agent could even implement the object with read-only data model definition and just the `Alias` and `Role` parameters, with a single entry per Role; this could be sufficient in a case where the Role names convey enough information (e.g., there are only two pre-defined Roles named `“Untrusted”` and `“FullAccess”`).